Disfranchisement after the Reconstruction era: Successful challenges

 In Smith v.
 Allwright (1944), the Supreme Court reviewed a Texas case and ruled against the white primary; the state legislature had authorized the Democratic Party to devise its own rules of operation.
 The 1944 court ruling was that this was unconstitutional, as the state had failed to protect the constitutional rights of its citizens.

 Following the 1944 ruling, civil rights organizations in major cities moved quickly to register black voters.
 For instance, in Georgia, in 1940 only 20,000 blacks had managed to register to vote.
 After the Supreme Court decision, the All-Citizens Registration Committee (ACRC) of Atlanta started organizing.
 By 1947 they and others had succeeded in getting 125,000 black Americans registered, 18.8 percent of those of eligible age.
-Over the South as a whole, black voter registration steadily increased from less than 3 percent in 1940 to 29 percent in 1960 and over 40 percent in 1964.
+Over the Confederacy as a whole, black voter registration steadily increased from less than 3 percent in 1940 to 29 percent in 1960 and over 40 percent in 1964.
 Nevertheless, gains even in 1964 were minimal in Mississippi, Alabama, Louisiana outside Acadiana and southern parts of Georgia, and were limited in most other rural areas.

 Each legal victory was followed by white-dominated legislatures' renewed efforts to control black voting through different exclusionary schemes.
 In the 1940s, Alabama passed a law to give white registrars more discretion in testing applicants for comprehension and literacy.
 In 1958 Georgia passed a new voter registration act that required those who were illiterate to satisfy "understanding tests" by correctly answering 20 of 30 questions related to citizenship posed by the voting registrar.
 Blacks had made substantial advances in education, but the individual white registrars were the sole persons to determine whether individual prospective voters answered correctly.
-In practice, registrars disqualified most black voters, whether they were educated or not.
-In Terrell County, for instance, which was 64% black in population, after the passage of the act, only 48 black Americans were able to register to vote in 1958.
+In practice, registrars disqualified most black voters, whether educated or not.
+For instance, in Terrell County, Georgia, whose population was 64% black, after the passage of the act, only 48 blacks were able to register to vote in 1958.